[file name]: meta charset=UTF-8.txt [file content begin]Best Expense Tracker India 2026: Find Hidden Leaks & Save ₹10,000+

 2. Types of Expense Trackers: Manual, App, and Wallet

 • Manual (Notebook/Excel): Max privacy, max awareness, high effort.
+You write every expense.

 3. Mistakes to Avoid When Tracking Expenses